EStaELisa/medbot/README.md

 Dann Abfragen möglich, Bsp:

+SELECT Symptoms
+FROM disease_symptoms
+WHERE disease = 'flu';

-        SELECT Symptoms.name
+SELECT disease
+FROM disease_symptoms
-        FROM Symptoms
+WHERE Symptoms LIKE '%cough%';
-        JOIN Diagnoses ON Diagnoses.symptom_id = Symptoms.id
-        WHERE Diagnoses.name IN ('diabetes');